Terasology/Minesweeper/README.md

 # Minesweeper

-The Minesweeper module adds minefield's to Terasology.
-The Basic goal is to mine all the surrounding blocks and mark all the mines without setting off the entire field.
+The Minesweeper module adds minefields to Terasology.
+The minefields appear across the world upon loading.
+The basic goal is to mine all the surrounding blocks and mark all the mines without setting off the entire field.

 ![Minesweeper](https://raw.githubusercontent.com/Terasology/Minesweeper/master/image.png)

 ## Rules

-- Each block will count itself and all of it's neighbors.
+- Each block will show how many adjacent blocks have mines
- - A Mine will count itself
+- Each mine/counting block will count diagonals, sides, and corners
-- Each mine/counting block will count diagnols, sides and corners
+- A mine will count itself

 ## Controls
 - E will mark a mine

 ## Notes
-- Look for corner blocks
+- Look out for corner blocks
-- outside blocks of a field are never mines
+- Outside blocks of a field are never mines
-- Rules from 2d minesweeper are still applicable
+- Rules from 2D minesweeper are still applicable